 An OV G V alarm on a Solis inverter refers to an Over Grid Voltage issue.
-This means that the grid voltage is exceeding the acceptable limits set by the inverter.
+This means that the grid voltage exceeds the acceptable limits set by the inverter.
 Here's a step-by-step guide to troubleshoot the issue:

 The primary cause of the error is the grid code being set improperly.
-Typically this happens at the factory during the units "burn" in period.
+Typically, this happens at the factory during the unit’s "burn" in period.
 They are programmed with a specific grid code for the burn-in process, right before they are shipped out the grid code is changed to their country of origin's grid standard.
-To learn how to change the grid standard go here: Selecting the Grid Standard - Video

 On the LCD proceed to the ADVANCED SETTING section.
 Enter the password 0010.
 Select “Turn Grid off or on”.
 Select off.
 Choose SELECT STANDARD select UL-240V-A, UL-208V-A, UL-240V, UL-240V. hit ENTER to confirm the setting.
 Go back to Select “Turn Grid off or on”.
 Select on.
 Wait 5 minutes and the alarm should clear.